Sam Williams (rugby union)

 Sam Williams (born c.
 1862 – death unknown) was a rugby union footballer who played in the 1880s and 1890s.
 He played at representative level for British Isles, and at club level for Salford (captain), as a forward.
 Prior to Tuesday 2 June 1896, Salford were a rugby union club.

 Playing career

-International honours

-Sam Williams won cap(s) for British Isles while at Salford on the 1888 British Lions tour to New Zealand and Australia.
+Sam Williams played for British Isles while at Salford on the 1888 British Lions tour to New Zealand and Australia.

-Regional honours

-Sam Williams was selected for the North versus the South, the first Salford player to achieve this.

-County honours

-Sam Williams won cap(s) for Lancashire while at Salford.